 “An Introduction to Mnova Gears – a flexible and extensible platform for the automation of analytical tasks”

-Our colleague Dr. Gary Sharman will provide an introduction to the Mnova Gears automation platform, a simple yet powerful tool for automating your spectroscopic and chromatographic analyses and reporting.
+Our colleague Dr. Gary Sharman provided an introduction to the Mnova Gears automation platform, a simple yet powerful tool for automating your spectroscopic and chromatographic analyses and reporting.

-This will be the first in a series of Mnova Gears related seminars which are planned.
+This was the first in a series of Mnova Gears related seminars which are planned.
 Later seminars in the series will go into various aspects of the platform in more detail, and share more in depth use cases.

-This webinar will provide an introduction to the Mnova Gears automation platform, a simple yet powerful tool for automating your spectroscopic and chromatographic analyses and reporting.
-It will describe the main concepts and features of the tool, the available plugins, and provide a number of easy to follow of examples of how it can be used for typical analyses involving NMR and LCMS data.
+This webinar provides an introduction to the Mnova Gears automation platform, a simple yet powerful tool for automating your spectroscopic and chromatographic analyses and reporting.
+It describes the main concepts and features of the tool, the available plugins, and provide a number of easy to follow of examples of how it can be used for typical analyses involving NMR and LCMS data.

 What to expect

 A simple explanation of the tool and examples of how to use it that should empower you to go away and start using it yourself.
 Future seminars in this series will cover more advanced functionality such as customization with scripting, and real world examples from users.

 - Learn how to automate routine analyses at the sample or batch level

 - Find out about the range of plugins available and the scope of their application